JuliusWillen/pixel_monitor/README.md

 # pixel_monitor
 Monitors a pixel on your screen and sends an e-mail when the pixel has changed color.
+Currently only supporting Windows.

 # dependencies
 [yagmail](https://pypi.org/project/yagmail/)